praton1729/praton_maze_blog/_posts/2020-04-11-Android-Application-Launch-Time-profiling.md

 ## Anon Memory consumption saturation

 This method is more detailed/involved and is supposed to provide an accurate number for the launch time.
-This involves a modified version of the readily available utility named `procrank` and our in-house real-time plotter. `procrank` by default covers all the processes in `/proc` and computes the memory consumption for each process and also takes in account the shared memory between the processes.
+This involves a modified version of the readily available utility named `procrank` and a python-based real-time plotter. `procrank` by default covers all the processes in `/proc` and computes the memory consumption for each process and also takes in account the shared memory between the processes.
 For our purposes we modify `procrank` to compute the memory consumption of a single process which we provide it as a pid in its argument chain.
 This version of
 `procrank` prints the `Uss` consumption of the process and the real time plotter plots it on the host.